mfjacobsen/PowerOutagesAnalysis/README.md

 ## Introduction

-This anlyisis will attempt to predict power outage severity in the USA from macro climate trends using random forest regression.
+This anlyisis will attempt to predict power outage severity in the USA from macro-climate trends using random forest regression.
 Data is from the USA collected between 2000 and 2016.
 It is available here:

 https://engineering.purdue.edu/LASCI/research-data/outages